-When needed, for Score mini's audio panel can be found along the bottom of the main view.
-It appears and disappears along with the rest of for Score mini's controls when you tap the center of the screen.
+When needed, forScore's audio panel can be found along the bottom of the main view.
+It appears and disappears along with the rest of forScore's controls when you tap the center of the screen.

-This panel is available if you're viewing a score that has an audio track or recording associated with it (see the Metadata section for more details on managing audio tracks), or if another app is playing audio and the "use external audio" option is enabled in forScore mini's settings panel.
+This panel is available if you're viewing a score that has an audio track or recording associated with it (see the Metadata section for more details on managing audio tracks), or if another app is playing audio and the "use external audio" option is enabled in forScore's settings panel.